techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

 - What effects did this exercise have?

-  Giving me insight in where I stand , and lets me know what I want.
+  Giving me insight in where I stand , and lets me know what I want , and which direction to head.

 - Did this exercise motivate or inspire you?
 If so, how?

-  Yes it did , because I know what direction to go. and who to follow now.
+  Yes it did , because I know what direction to go, and who to follow now.

 **Workshop – share your results**